vegaprotocol/specs/specs/0000-Ethereum_Bridge_Spec.md

 # Guide-level explanation
 ## On Chain Event Recording
 In order to enable decentralized and secure depositing and withdrawal of funds, we have created a series of “bridge” smart contracts.
-These bridges each target a specific asset type, such as ETH or ERC20 tokens, and expose simple functionality to allow the Vega network to accept deposits, hold, and then release assets as needed.
+These bridges each target a specific asset class, such as ETH or ERC20 tokens, and expose simple functionality to allow the Vega network to accept deposits, hold, and then release assets as needed.
 This immutably records all deposits and withdrawals for all of the assets that Vega markets use.
-Each bridge contains 3 primary functions and emits 3 primary events, each tailored to the asset type.
-They are deposit, make available, and withdraw and the corresponding events of available, deposited, withdrawn.
+Each bridge contains two primary functions and emits two primary events, each tailored to the asset type.
+They are deposit and withdraw and the corresponding events of deposited, withdrawn.
 Deposit is run by a user or process and ensures that the asset is stored safely on-contract and then emits the deposited event.
-Make available is run by the Vega network and makes the given amount of the asset available to a user for withdrawal, this emits the available event.
-The withdrawal function is run by the user or process credited by “make available” to withdraw the asset from the contract.
+The withdrawal function is run by the user or process once signatures have been aggregated from validator nodes.
-Each bridge limits the ability to make more assets available to users than it has on-contract and has already promised.
-This means that even in the event of a compromise, the damage is limited.

 ## Off Chain Event Post Processing and Propagation